-You are busy at work but somehow expected to decorate the house, shop for a billion family members and friends, bake cookies for the cookie swap, keep the house looking immaculate, attend 10 Christmas parties and concerts and prepare a fabulous Christmas feast.
+You are busy at work, but are somehow still expected to decorate the house, shop for a billion family members and friends, bake cookies for the cookie swap, keep the house looking immaculate, attend 10 Christmas parties and concerts, and prepare a fabulous Christmas feast.

-How are you going to get it all done while staying sane at the same time?
+How are you going to get it all done and stay sane at the same time?

-It is possible, and no, a divine intervention is not needed.
+It is possible and, no, divine intervention is not needed.

-What can you do to survive December and make it into the New Year?
+What Can You Do to Survive December and Make it to the New Year?

 Change your perception.
-Stress is defined as, “a perception of a threat or danger to our physical or psychological well-being, and the perception that the stress is beyond our ability to cope.”
-It is not WHAT happens to us, but our RESPONSE TO what happens, and response is something we CAN CHOOSE.
-Yes, there are way too many things to do this month, but, if we can break it down, focus on one task at a time and not let ourselves get caught up in the frenzy; then we can get through it all without freaking out and losing our minds.
+Stress is defined as “a perception of a threat or danger to our physical or psychological wellbeing, and the perception that the stress is beyond our ability to cope.”
+It is not WHAT happens to us, but our RESPONSE TO what happens, and our responses are something we CAN CHOOSE.
+Yes, there are way too many things to do this month, but, if we can break it down, focus on one task at a time and not let ourselves get caught up in the frenzy, we can get through it all without freaking out and losing our minds.

 Make a list, and check it twice.
 Ask everyone what they want for Christmas to make shopping less stressful for you.
 Stay organized by writing down what must be done.
 You can even create a weekly schedule leading up to the holidays to get everything done on time.